 While it is tempting to simply and categorically define the type of professionals appropriate for handling the sale, purchase or merger of various sizes of businesses, the estimated dollar value of the business in question is not the only factor to consider.
 Complexities and strategies, or lack thereof, also play into determining which type of professional you may need.

 Business Brokers generally perform a passive service, making a small business available on an open market and handling standardized financial and legal paperwork.
 They typically handle businesses being bought and sold by individuals.
 They are neither equipped for, nor experienced in, handling complex strategies and arrangements, and are often not aware of many factors important to middle-market investors.
 Business brokers also generally do not assist in optimally preparing a business before it goes on the market, and they typically attract individual buyers rather than corporate or strategic buyers who would have more resources and bigger visions as well as be in a position of paying more for the right business.

-Summarizing the Distinction Between the Services of Business Brokers and M&A Advisors.
+Summarizing the Distinction Between the Services of Business Brokers and M&A Consultants.

 An easy way to summarize all this for quick recall is to ask yourself how many people it takes to run the business in question.
 If the business is simple enough or small enough to be managed by one person or a handful of people, a single Business Broker should be all you need to handle its sale or purchase.
 If a large team of executives is needed to manage the complexities of the business, you will benefit from employing a team of experts from a Merger and Acquisition Company to manage the preparation and sale, purchase or merger of a business.

 • To get maximum value out of a business sale, acquisition or merger, you should start planning for the transaction at least a couple of years in advance.